The New Odd Couple

 The New Odd Couple is an American sitcom television series that aired on ABC from 1982 to 1983, and was an updated version of the 1970s television series The Odd Couple.
 The New Odd Couple was the second attempt to remake a series of one of Neil Simon's plays with a primarily African-American and European-American cast.
 The first was Barefoot in the Park (which also premiered on September 24, 1970, the same day as the original Odd Couple series).

 Synopsis

-In this series, Felix and Oscar were both African-American college buddies who met in the 1950s.
+In this series, Felix Unger and Oscar Madison were both African-American college buddies who met in the 1950s.
 Felix was portrayed by Ron Glass and Oscar was portrayed by Demond Wilson.
 The characterizations were still the same, as Felix was a prissy neatfreak and Oscar was a fun-loving and sloppy character.
 John Schuck also appeared as Murray the Cop, who was kept Caucasian, as was the character of Roy, who was played by Bart Braverman.

 The show ran for 18 episodes.
 When production on the series began, a Hollywood writers strike was underway; as a result, eight of the early episodes recycled scripts from the original series.
 By the time the writers began producing new scripts, it was too late, as the show never found an audience.
 The series was cancelled in 1983.